nortd/driveboardapp/docs/minimaldriveboard.md

 MinimalDriveboard
 =================

 Here you will find instructions on how to build a minimal Driveboard with an Arduino Uno.
-Compared to a regular [Driveboard](https://github.com/nortd/lasersaur/wiki/driveboard) this requires more wiring and also lacks some features (e.g: hard-logic safty system).
+Compared to a regular [Driveboard](https://github.com/nortd/lasersaur/wiki/driveboard) this requires more wiring and also lacks some features (e.g. e-stop, hard-logic safety system).
 It takes some rigor to do this well.
 In any case this may be a good starting point to build your CNC machine from the ground up.
 The following shows a 2-axis setup as it is used by the [Lasersaur](http://www.lasersaur.com).
 A 3-axis setup is also possible but left as an exercise to the reader.